 One of the National Environmental Health Association's (NEHA's) responsibilities is to speak up on issues of concern to our members, and one way of doing this involves adopting positions.
 By publishing these positions, we strive to keep you informed about where we stand as an association on issues critical to environmental health.
 If you and/or your colleagues have the opportunity to advance any of these positions, we encourage you to do so.

-- NEHA's Policy Statement on Climate Change | February 2017
+- NEHA Policy Statement on Climate Change | October 2020

-- Recognition of World Environmental Health Day | September 2014
+- 2020 World Environmental Health Day Declaration | September 2020